 On the web application this asset would now be highlighted with a exclamation mark.

 Report an observation report.

-- Choose to enter a written Memo, Photo or Voice observation.
+Choose to enter a written Memo, Photo or Voice observation.
 You may switch between the different options by selecting the other tab.
-Please not that every observation needs to be saved separately!

 What is Ad-Hoc Maintenance?